-The full Environmental and Social Impact Assessment Studies/Statements/Reports for all projects, where applicable.
-These include EIA Reports for projects inside EU, and ESIA Reports for outside EU.
+- The full Environmental and Social Impact Assessment Studies/Statements/Reports for all projects, where applicable.
+These include EIA Reports for projects inside EU, and ESIA Reports for outside the EU.

 Does the public register contain all of the environmental and social documents held by the Bank?

 No. The public register strikes a balance between its transparency objective and the administrative reality of the EIB.
 The public register currently contains both documents related to the projects financed by the Bank, which constitute the key part of the EIB’s activity, as well as some of the key environmental policy documents, strategies and guidelines produced by the EIB since 2012.
 Other documents such as brochures, press releases or other documents which might indirectly refer to the environment are already published on the Bank website and can be easily accessed by the public.

 Regarding the projects financed by the Bank, each project generates its own unique collection of documentation, which can change over time either in format or naming.
 In certain cases, the Bank might receive documents containing varying levels of environmental information regarding its operations (for example, studies or reports provided by a project promoter or other third party) along with commercially sensitive information.
 These documents are currently not published on the Register and their public disclosure is handled in line with the provisions of the EIB Group Transparency Policy (see below).
 The EIB’s resources would not allow us to formally register and provide online access to every single environmental and social document/information that we hold.
 This would be in contradiction with rules of confidentiality and proportionality, or simply very difficult because of technical constraints.
 However, we seek to grant the widest possible access to environmental and social information related to our activities.
 The public register therefore currently contains the main standardised environmental and social documents that it holds regarding its operations.